raspberrypilearning/target-practice-simplified/en/step_6.md

 title: Tip for your code
 ---

-**Tip:** 💡 The code to `get` the colour needs to be **before** the code to draw the `circle` otherwise you will always save the wood colour of the arrow!
+**Tip:** 💡 The code to `get` the colour needs to be **before** the code to draw the `circle`, otherwise you will always save the colour of the arrow!

 --- /collapse ---

 ### Print the colour when the mouse is pressed

-The `p5` library 'listens' for certain events, one of these is the press of the mouse button.
-When it detects that the button has been pressed, it will run whatever code it has been given in the `mouse_pressed` function.
+The `p5` library 'listens' for certain events.
+One of these events is the press of the mouse button.
+When it detects that the button has been pressed, it will run whatever code is in the `mouse_pressed` function.

 --- task ---

-Define your `mouse_pressed()` function under the comment **# The mouse_pressed function goes here**.
+Define your `mouse_pressed()` function under the comment `# The mouse_pressed function goes here`.

 Add code to print the target emoji 🎯 when the mouse is clicked.